Call for Papers 2025

 2. Is the description of the experiment that will be demonstrated during the BYOE session sufficient?

-BYOE submissions will be reviewed against the following criteria:
+BYOE Submissions will be reviewed against the following criteria:

 1. Readability: Is the description and associated support materials well-developed, easily read/understood, free of grammatical errors or visual inadequacies?
 (Does it communicate well what it intends to?)
 Is the experimental procedure made obvious to the reader such that a person in the field could adopt/adapt the experiment?